padmashree11/lambadaframework/README.md

 ## Contributing:

-Feel free to send a PR for any contribution.
+Feel free to send a PR to `develop` branch for any contribution.
 We'll be publishing a Roadmap in the future.